Alex Michelsen: 2024: Major third round, Masters debut and first wins, top 50

-2025: Major fourth round, Masters quarterfinal, top 30
+2025: Major 4th round, Masters quarterfinals, top 30

 At the 2025 Australian Open, Alex Michelsen faced again 11-seed Stefanos Tsitsipas and won in four sets to secure his first top 15 win in a major.
 Next he defeated local wildcard James McCabe and 19th seed Karen Khachanov to reach a Grand Slam fourth round for the first time in his career.

 At the 2025 BNP Paribas Open, where he was seeded for the first time at a Masters 1000, he reached the third round at that level for the first time, defeating qualifier Colton Smith but retired in his next match against Daniil Medvedev.
 In Miami, he lost in the second round, having had a bye in the first.

 Michelsen reached the top 30 on 14 July 2025, following Wimbledon.
 Ranked No. 34 at the 2025 National Bank Open, he reached a Masters 1000 fourth round for the first time in his career upsetting world No. 10 and third seed Lorenzo Musetti.
 Next he defeated good friend Learner Tien in straight sets to reach his first Masters 1000 quarterfinal, becoming the youngest American player at 20 years and 336 days, to accomplish the feat at the Canada Masters since Andy Roddick (at 18 years 334 days) in 2001.